Which glove should I wear around rotating equipment?

 Alternatives to Gloves:

-It’s not often that we would recommend that we’d advice not wearing gloves, but if you’re going to be working around rotating equipment, the safest option is to not wear gloves.
+It’s not often that we would recommend that we’d advise not wearing gloves, but if you’re going to be working around rotating equipment, the safest option is to not wear gloves.

 Instead, to stay safe when operating rotating equipment, you should be practicing alertness and continued attentiveness.